MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 ---
 author: sopsun
-description: Remote Assist advanced deployment scenarios ms.author: sophiasysun ms.date: 04/01/2020 ms.service: crm-online
+description: Multi-tenant company deployments ms.author: sophiasysun ms.date: 04/01/2020
+ms.service: crm-online
 ms.topic: article
-title: Remote Assist advanced deployment scenarios ms.reviewer: krbjoran
+title: Multi-tenant company deployments ms.reviewer: krbjoran
 ---

-# Dynamics 365 Remote Assist advanced deployment scenarios
+# Multi-tenant company deployments

 A Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
 In most cases, technician and remote collaborators all belong to the same tenant, and thus a [standard deployment of Remote Assist](deploy-remote-assist.md) and [standard deployment of Teams](set-up-teams.md) is all you need.

 However, there are certain scenarios where this may not be the case:

 1. **Scenario 1: Multi-tenant company deployments,** i.e., a company has a multi-tenant configuration across different organizations or business units.
+This document focuses on scenario 1.

 1. **Scenario 2: Vendors and contractors using Remote Assist,** i.e., a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
+[Learn more about this scenario.](vendor-use-RA.md)

 >[!NOTE]
 > This article is intended for administrators, and assumes that you have Microsoft Teams **AND** Azure Active Directory (Azure AD) admin privileges.
 You should also be familiar with the [Teams admin portal](https://admin.teams.microsoft.com/).